Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Dubrovnik may be more famous for its Game of Thrones sites (after all, it served as King’s Landing) — but Split has its own collection of locations featured in the HBO show.

-On this Split Game of Thrones tour, your tour guide will take you to some of the most iconic places that scenes were shot.
+On this Split Game of Thrones City of Dragons tour, your tour guide will take you to some of the most iconic places where scenes were shot.
 Some of the places include the Diocletian palace basement where Daenerys’s dragons were held and Daenerys’s throne room.
 You’ll even see behind-the-scenes GOT reenactments.

 If you’d enjoy a walking tour of Split with a pop culture angle, this is a great choice for you.